 - 8.1 EAL pupils are not children with SEN and our school recognises that most EAL pupils needing support with their English do not have SEN needs but have skills and knowledge about language similar to monolingual English-speaking children.
-Their ability to participate in the full curriculum may be in advance of their communicative skills in English. - 8.2 Some EAL pupils may have a special educational need and in such cases pupils will have equal access to school SEN provision, in addition to EAL support. - 8.3 EAL pupils with a special educational need will be identified as part of normal assessment procedures as outlined in our Inclusion Policy. - 8.4 EAL pupils considered to be more able or to have an individual talent will be identified as part of normal assessment procedures as outlined in our Able, Gifted and Talented Policy.
+Their ability to participate in the full curriculum may be in advance of their communicative skills in English. - 8.2 Some EAL pupils may have a special educational need and in such cases pupils will have equal access to school SEN provision, in addition to EAL support. - 8.3 EAL pupils with a special educational need will be identified as part of normal assessment procedures as outlined in our Inclusion Policy. - 8.4 EAL pupils considered to be more able or to have an individual talent will be identified as part of normal assessment procedures.